Aryan-Jain-1710/Project-5-Sudoku-Solver/README.md

 ## Repository Information
-This repository has a single main.py python file.
+This repository has a single main.py Python file.

 ## Usage